 The U.S. Department of Education found that students who graduated in 2015-2017 with a master’s degree in applied mathematics made a median starting salary of $76,600 per year.
 During this timeframe, most salaries fell between $60,700 (25th percentile) and $81,600 (75th percentile).

 It is possible that some of these people may have taken positions that were not related to applied math.

 Salaries According to BLS

-Average salaries range from $87,140 to $116,020 (25th to 75th percentile) for careers related to applied math.
+Applied Math majors often go into careers where salaries can range from $87,140 to $116,020 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Applied Mathematics

 Some careers associated with applied math require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for applied math careers below.